Sex is an important part of biology. "To tell you that nothing could

 (great cave bear) Now synonymized as U. spelaeus.

-Venus mercienaria (clam) Means "Venus selling
+Venus mercenaria Linnaeus (clam) Means "Venus selling

 Volva volva volva Linnaeus, 1758 (egg shell